uwcartlab/webmapping/Chapter2/readme.md

 ### II.
 Setting Up a Repository

-> ### **Read the GitHub Guide ["Getting your project on GitHub"](https://guides.github.com/introduction/getting-your-project-on-github/) and follow its directions to create a repository in your _my\_website_ directory.**
+> ### **Read the GitHub Guide ["Getting your project on GitHub"](https://guides.github.com/introduction/getting-your-project-on-github/) and follow its directions to create a repository in your _unit-1_ directory.**

 Following the GitHub Guide above, the first step to setting up GitHub is to create a GitHub account if you do not already have one).
 Go to [https://github.com/](https://github.com/), enter a username, e-mail, and password, and click "Sign up for GitHub."

-Then open GitHub Desktop, log in, and drag-and-drop your _my\_website_ directory to create a local repository, following the directions in the GitHub Guide.
+Then open GitHub Desktop, log in, and drag-and-drop your _unit-1_ directory to create a local repository, following the directions in the GitHub Guide.
 Alternatively, you can click "Current repository" in the upper-left corner of the application, then click "Add" and choose "Create new repository...".
 Enter the name of your website, then in "Local path" navigate to the directory _containing_ your website directory, and click "Create repository" (Figure 3.2).

 Importantly, if you first navigate to your website directory instead of the folder above it, the application will create a new directory _inside_ your website directory with the same name.
 Check the path shown in the "local path" text field to ensure you are syncing from the correct location on your computer.

 ![figure1.3.2(new).png](img/figure1.3.2(new).png)

-###### Figure 3.2: Creating a repository in your _my\_website_ directory
+###### Figure 3.2: Creating a repository in your _unit-1_ directory

-Once you've created the repository, open your the _my\_website_ directory on your machine and observe that three new files have been created (Figure 3.3):
+Once you've created the repository, open your the _unit-1_ directory on your machine and observe that three new files have been created (Figure 3.3):

 *   **._git_**, a hidden folder that holds the snapshots of your files,